Category: Garden How To (Page 1 of 5)

 The Amazing Aronia Berry

-If you love growing beautiful medicine, that also attracts the pollinators then let me introduce you to Aronia Berry, aka Chokeberry.
+If you love growing beautiful medicine that also attracts the pollinators, then let me introduce you to Aronia Berry, aka Chokeberry.
 Actually, you may have already met Aronia Berry while walking in the woods or edges of prairies in the Midwest of America.

-Officially named Aronia melanocarpa this cold hardy North American native woody shrub is worth adding to your landscape for its adaptability, form, fall color and of course, its fruits!
+Officially named Aronia melanocarpa, this cold hardy North American native woody shrub is worth adding to your landscape for its adaptability, form, fall color, and, of course, its fruits!

 Knowing + Growing

 The Aronia Berry tends to stay around 8 feet tall (depending on variety) and is much less picky about soil as it has deeper roots than the Elderberry.
 They are hardy to -40F or USDA Zone 3.
-They’re also don’t have any pest issues and are disease resistant.
+They also don’t have any pest issues and are disease resistant.

 Continue reading